 • Restart the Firefox application.

-For example, you may have to load up the webpages (or combination of websites) with which the right-click function does not work.
+For example, you may have to load up webpages (or a combination of webpages) with which the right-click function does not work.

-Anyway, these are the instructions you must follow to run Firefox in safe mode:
+Anyway, these are the instructions to follow to run Firefox in safe mode:

-• First, you have to fire up the Firefox app or bring up the browser window.
+• First, fire up the Firefox app or bring up the browser window.

-• Hit the Enter button on your machine’s keyboard to force Firefox to execute the code.
+• Hit the Enter button on your keyboard to force Firefox to execute the code.

 You will be directed to the Troubleshooting Information screen in Firefox (on a new tab).